 Center for Global Peace Journalism

 The Peace Journalist MagazineThe Peace Journalist is a semi-annual publication of the Center for Global Peace Journalism at Park University in Parkville, Missouri.
-The October 2013 edition features an article by peace journalist Professor Jake Lynch about Syria, and pieces about PJ projects in Nepal, Lebanon, The Bronx, and Indonesia.
+The April 2015 edition features reports from Turkey, Kenya, Nigeria, Gaza, Afghanistan, the Comoros Islands, and Greece.

 About the Magazine